Near UT Austin

 Beginning around October, campus

 area apartments begin pre-leasing to students for the next academic year.
 By January, it’s common for several complexes to already be 100% pre-leased for August.
 Come Spring Break, many more are completely booked.

 most desirable apartments and the widest selection, it’s a good idea to begin your search in the fall, with the goal of pre-leasing by Spring Break.

 Apartment Map Details

-This map displays all UT Austin apartments located within a quarter mile walk of a UT Austin bus stop, and all 600+ apartments are within a five minute walk of the bus stop.
+This map displays all apartments near UT Austin located within a quarter mile walk of a UT Austin bus stop, and all 600+ apartments are within a five minute walk of the bus stop.
 All UT Shuttle and Capital Metro ("CapMetro") bus routes displayed provide direct service to UT Austin without any transfers involved.
 Apartments within a quarter mile of a UT Shuttle stop defaulted to a red placemark, even if there were regular CapMetro bus routes nearby.
 The vast majority of the properties (83%) are apartment complexes, while the rest are condominiums.
 Most apartments accept both students and professionals.